mosle77/Rust-interpreter/README.md

 cargo run
 ```

-## Contributing

-Please read [CONTRIBUTING.md](https://github.com/<your-username>/interpreter-in-rust/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/<your-username>/interpreter-in-rust/blob/master/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/mosle77/Rust-interpreter/LICENSE) file for details.

 ## Acknowledgments